 Solutions that allow you to use your single jack headset with your PC, without the need for a splitter.

-Luckily, there are a few things you can try to get it working.
-Today, we’re going to take a look at how you can use a single jack headset on PC.
+Fortunately, there are a few workarounds you can try.
+Today, we’ll look at how to use a single jack headset without a splitter on a PC.

 Can You Use a Single Jack Headphone With Your PC Without a Splitter?